qavajs/qavajs.github.io/docs/intro.md

 # Get Started

-**qavajs** is a modular test automation framework designed to minimize setup time and streamline the development of test scripts.
+The **qavajs** is a modular test automation framework designed to minimize setup time and streamline the development of test scripts.
 It incorporates the best test automation tools and practices into a single whole.
 The framework achieves efficiency through its built-in page object engine and ready-to-use sets of domain-agnostic step definitions suitable for both API and UI testing of the web and native mobile applications.
 Additionally, **qavajs** provides seamless integration with ReportPortal, Mobitru, and the Xray test management system right out of the box.

-Next, you will be shown how to build your own test automation framework based on the qavajs.
+Next, you will be shown how to build your own **qavajs** based test automation framework .

 ### Installation from scratch
 Once you have a clear NodeJS project run